0-steve/census_api/README.md

 ## Goal #1

 Call census api for social characteristics data for the state of Iowa.
 Clean the data to create a human readable dataframe.
+Code will the moved from Jupyter to a pyton script.
 This can be applied to all eliglble states with census.gov

 ## Goal #2
 Once applied to all eligible states, conduct further analysis to find trends and statistical summaries on social characteristics data.